Small Business Attorney in Redwood City

 Creating a small business is a big deal.
 It is more than just pursuing a livelihood or developing financial independence.
 For many people, the formation of a small business represents personal freedom and the ability to achieve one’s dreams.
 This is why it is important to make the right choices for your business from the beginning.
 There are many big decisions that must be made during the infant stages of your enterprise.
 For example, you will have to choose between forming a partnership, limited liability company or corporation.
 This decision will affect your business in many ways, including the percentage of taxes you are expected to pay.
 A Redwood City business law attorney can help you determine the right structure for your small business.

 At Winghart Law Group, Inc., attorney Drew Winghart has experience helping small business owners establish a solid foundation.
 He can help you identify the proper legal structure for your business.
 He can also help you create a legally sound business plan that gives you the best chance for long-term success.
 Our Redwood City business litigation lawyers make it their goal to provide you with sophisticated and efficient legal advice.
 Each small business is different, and we are prepared to provide you with specialized information that meets your needs.
-If you are starting a small business and need legal assistance, then we will help you throughout the entire process.
+If you are starting a small business and need legal assistance, then our small business attorney will help you throughout the entire process.

 What Questions Should I Ask an Attorney Before Starting a Business?